Last updated on September 22nd, 2023 at 08:22 am

 We started our full-time journey our first year as empty nesters.
 It was perfect timing because traveling saved me from wandering around our large four-bedroom house.
 It was a little tricky as we had a son in college, but he ended up enjoying visiting us in the RV during his breaks.
-We have a toy hauler, and the garage became his bedroom when he was visiting, complete with a television and bathroom.
-You can see a tour of it here.
+We have a 44 1/2′ toy hauler, and the garage became his bedroom when he was visiting, complete with a television and bathroom.
 When our older son was ready to complete an internship, he spent the summer with extended family.

 Tips for Keeping in Touch

-Obviously the telephone is a simply way to stay in touch.
+Obviously, the telephone is a simple way to stay in touch.
 Now you can use it to go beyond hearing each other’s voices.

 We like to video chat with our family with the free iPhone app, FaceTime.
-If you don’t have iPhones or MacBooks, you can also use the free video chat app, Skype.
+If you don’t have iPhone or MacBook, you can also use the free video chat app, Skype.
 We are very fortunate that we have the technology today to “see” each other regularly.

 In the last few months we’ve visited our oldest son in Virginia, Sean’s brother in North Carolina, my parents in Tennessee, and Sean’s parents in Florida.
 So traveling in the RV really has allowed us to see them more often than we were able to in our previous, busy lives.